redpencilio/app-borgmatic/README.md

 Borgmatic is now authorized to execute `borg` commands on the remote storage box using the generated SSH key pair `~/.ssh/id_borgmatic`.

 This step needs to be executed only once during the initial setup of the backups.
-It doesn't need to be repeated in the future when new applications are added to the backup. config.
+It doesn't need to be repeated in the future when new applications are added to the backup config.

 ### Generate Borgmatic config to backup a semantic.works application (once per application)
 Generate a Borgmatic configuration for the application that needs to be backed up using mu-cli.